 REGIONS, BRANCHES & BRANCH COORDINATION

-In the New Year, the Customer Service Unit should remains committed to be CUSTOMER-CENTRED by ensuring efficiency at its peak in customer service delivery to achieve retention and profitability.
+Timely circulation of renewal schedule for customer retention was sustained and this shall be consolidated in 2018 by ensuring efficiency at its peak in customer service delivery to achieve retention and profitability.

 LEGAL, AUDIT, FINANCE AND COMPLIANCE

 All members of Staff are expected to maximally comply with every laid down business rules, company's policies and processes to avoid infringement with the various regulators such as NAICOM, SEC, NSE, FIRS, LIRS amongst others.
 The industry maintained its resilience in the face of increase in regulatory supervision; since 2016 penalties have been on the rise even for flimsy infractions.

 Since the commission became privately funded, NAICOM has greatly improved its supervision level which is now more detailed, consistent, timely and digitally driven.

 While ensuring the timely rendition of all reports, compliance issues must equally be taken seriously not forgetting to always keep proper documentation and review/update of our records